Discuss IN community.

 Register to participate

-Upon registering, you’ll get access to the FYVReads Eating NAFTA Facebook Group.
-Leading up to the March 1 discussion groups, prompts provided by the author and related content will support you in your reading.
-Your participation is encouraged!
+When you register, you’ll get access to the FYVReads Eating NAFTA Facebook Group.
+Leading up to the March 1 discussion groups your reading will be supported by prompts provided by the author and related content.
+As discussion groups take shape, you’ll hear about it on the Facebook Group, first.

 Connect with a group